-Curacao is a fantastic place to visit with children with so many unique things to do!
+There are so many unique things to do in Curacao!
+Curacao is a fantastic place to visit with children.
 This gorgeous island boasts some of the best marine life in the region.
 With endless beaches to choose from and ideally located out of the hurricane paths, Curacao truly is paradise.

 Whether you are traveling with toddlers, kids or teenagers you will find an array of Curacao attractions that the whole family will enjoy.
 My kids loved this island!